jin38324/OCI_GenAI_access_gateway/README.md

 # Prerequisites

-1. In this project, we use OCI python SDK to call cloud services.

-    1.1 `pip install oci`
+1. `pip install oci`

+The next thing is create access authentication for OCI.
+There are two ways to achieve this:
+- Use API Key.
+This need a little effort, but easy to understand and can be used everywhere
+- Use instance principal.
+This is easy to set but only available on OCI.

+## Use API Key

-    1.2 create config file on OCI console, follow this [SDK and CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm)
+    2.1 create config file on OCI console, follow this [SDK and CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm)

-    1.3 Notice that we add `compartment_id` in config file.
+    2.2 Notice that we add `compartment_id` in config file.

+## instance principal setting

+    2.1 in your policy, define
+    ```
+    allow dynamic-group <xxxx> to manage generative-ai-family in tenancy
+    ```
+    xxxx is your dynamic-group that indicated your vm or other resources

+    2.2 in api/setting.py, define
+    ```
+    AUTH_TYPE=INSTANCE_PRINCIPAL
+    COMPARTMENT_ID = 'ocid1.compartment.oc1..asddasd'
+    ```

-2. You can modify the `api/setting.py` file to custom config file location and DEFAULT_API_KEYS.
+You can modify the `api/setting.py` file to custom config file location and DEFAULT_API_KEYS.

-3. It's done.
+It's done.
 You can edit other settings if you want.

 # Models
 List of OCI Generative AI Service models currently supported: